-As with most items in this plan, observation is the most practical means of reporting status, unlike activities such as instruction where formal assessment methods can be developed.
+Assessment method: As with most items in this plan, observation is the most practical means of reporting status, unlike activities such as instruction where formal assessment methods can be developed.

-Results: Our freshman enrollment for Fall 2021 was 15 compared to 17 last academic year.
+Results: For fall 2022 we enrolled 22 1st-year students and 9 transfer students.
+This compares to 15 1st-year students enrolled in fall 2021 and 17 in fall 2020.
 Susan Skees, our Academic Coordinator, is leading our advising and undergraduate professional development efforts.
-She is building relationships with potential employers and inviting them to guest lecture in classes, interact with our undergraduate student club, and participate in networking events with students - although this was all impacted for the last academic year by COVID-19.
-Ms. Skees and Dr. Roger Brown, our DUS, each advise 25-40 undergraduates, with the remainder distributed across faculty advisors.
+She is building relationships with potential employers and inviting them to guest-lecture in classes, interact with our undergraduate student club, and participate in networking events with students - although this has all been impacted by COVID.
+Developing and maintaining relationships with potential employers has also been made more difficult by CAFE ceasing to have an annual career fair.
+Ms. Skees advises between 90 and 100 students (including almost all 1st- and 2nd-year students), while Dr. Roger Brown, our DUS, advises approximately 15 students.
+The remaining students are advised by other faculty advisors.

-Maintaining our levels of freshman intake remains a strategic goal.
+Analysis of results and reflection: Increasing our levels of freshman intake remains a strategic goal.
 Building and maintaining relationships with potential employers of our students is also an important goal.
 Ms. Skees and Dr. Brown are effective advising mentors for the other faculty advisors.

-Our relatively new freshman-level core-curriculum class (AEC 110) continues to have strong enrollment (34 students in Fall 2021).
-The course serves partly as a recruiting tool but also provides our freshmen an early course in the major.
+Ongoing improvement actions: Our core-curriculum class (AEC 110) targeted to 1st-year students continues to have strong enrollment (34 students in fall 2022).
+The course serves partly as a recruiting tool but also provides our 1st-year students with an early course in the major.
 Ms. Skees conducts regular training sessions for advisors.